kovacsnador/tinycoro/README.md

 - **operator delete(void*, size_t)** – deallocates memory

 If operator new is marked `noexcept`, you must also define a static function named `get_return_object_on_allocation_failure()` to handle allocation failures.

+Note: *Even if you do not define `operator new` as `noexcept`, you still need to provide at least one template parameter to the adapter.
+This parameter will be instantiated with the actual promise type by the coroutine frame and can be use if needed.*

 A simple example using std::malloc and std::free would look like this:
 ```cpp
 template<typename PromiseT>